HarveyLab/mouseVR/README.md

 Each of these components is independent of the others: i.e. just the screen could be used in combination with a different treadmill and reward delivery system.
 The electronics for the ball sensors, reward delivery, and lick detection are all mounted on the same PCB.
 If only one or two of these functions are needed, you do not need to populate the entire PCB.

-The following figure given an overview of the screen and ballcup assemblies:
+Screen and ball cup assemblies:

 ![alt text](https://github.com/HarveyLab/mouseVR/blob/master/Guide/VROverview.png)